IIMB Business Analytics and Intelligence

 - Its a balanced course with more emphasis on business and statistics and a lesser emphasis on coding and technology.
 Overall the course brings a blend of business, statistics and technology in a way very few courses do (even full-time courses).

-On the other hand, the course is very rigorous and for many students balancing a full-time job and home and a rigorous course like this one might be difficult.
+On the other hand, the course is very rigorous and for many students balancing a full-time job, and home, and a rigorous curriculum like this one might be difficult.
 Also, as this course is geared towards executives, it is not so focussed on the coding part, although sufficient lectures and material are provided for the same.

 IIMB campus is very famous for its natural beauty.
 It's the Three-Idiots campus.
 I can go on and on about it, so ill stop it here.

 The accommodation at the campus is costly.
-For students who reside in Bangalore, travel to and from college in 'Bangalore traffic' is an issue.
+Even for students who reside in Bangalore, travel to and from college in the famed 'Bangalore traffic' is a major issue.
 My advice is to take a room at nearby hotels during class-days to reduce travel and concentrate on studying.
-There were technological issues during live streaming of classes which effected some online students.
+There were technical issues during live streaming of classes which effected some online students.
 I think they will be addressed now with their experience of doing completely online courses during COVID19.

 The fees during my time were around seven lakhs.
 I would have spent an additional one lakh on travel, accommodation, food and miscellaneous.
 So my investment is around eight lakhs, along with weekends and some weekdays.

 The final project I did was with one of the leading life insurance companies in India.
 It was in a real-world problem which had no obvious data-based solution.
-I was able to understand how to convert a business problem to an analytics problem from the project.
-I learnt a lot from my team-mates.
-Our project was highly appreciated.
-I will write a blog on it sometime.
+I was able to understand how to convert a vague business problem to a solvable data science problem.
+The solution required multi-dimensional thinking, and I learnt a lot from my teammates.
+With the help of our mentor, Srilatha madam, we were able to implement and give a reasonable solution to the business.
+I hope we did a positive impact on the business of the insurance company.
+Our project was highly appreciated and got awards.